City-of-Helsinki/django-helusers/README.md

 `LOGIN_REDIRECT_URL` is the default landing URL after succesful login, if your form did not specify anything else.

-You will also need to add `python-social-auth` URLS to your URL dispatcher configuration (`urls.py`):
+You will also need to add `python-social-auth` URLs to your URL dispatcher configuration (`urls.py`):

 ```python